A Good Day, Today and Everyday

 - Psalm 34:8

-We take a moment to be thankful for it all, thankful for all of God's goodness, and as we do so, our senses become fine tuned, able to discover more things that are good, more good things to uncover, more things to be thankful for.
+We take a moment to be thankful.
+We are thankful for all of God's goodness, and as we do so, our senses become more finely tuned, enabling us to discover more things that are good, more things to be thankful for.

 Every Good Path

-We find it in the values and ethics that we discover in the teachings of the ancients as well as in the ponderings of later poets and sages.
-There is also goodness in the mystery and elegance of science and mathematics, and in the joys of our own learning and discovering.
+We find it in the values and virtues that we discover in the teachings of the ancients as well as in the ponderings of later poets and sages.
+There is also goodness in the mystery and elegance of the physical world, and in the joys of our own learning and discovering.

 And God sees that it is good